Uninett/Argus/README.md

 * `GET` to `/api/v1/incidents/<int:pk>/acks/<int:pk>/`: returns a specific acknowledgement of the specified incident

-* `GET` to `/api/v1/incidents/active/`: returns all active incidents that have not been acked
+* `GET` to `/api/v1/incidents/open/`: returns all open incidents that have not been acked
 * `GET` to `/api/v1/incidents/metadata/`: returns relevant metadata for all incidents

 </details>